Naming University Facilities and Programs

 5. Persons with records of honorable and long service to the University, a school, or a department may be recognized by the naming of auditoria, reading rooms, laboratories, observatories, lounges, theatres, conference rooms, walks, gardens, plazas, quadrangles, and similar interior and exterior spaces.
 The University may solicit suitable donations from the advocates of such recognition, particularly if the request comes from someone other than a family member.

 6. Academic Units and Programs: To name a college, school, department or program generally will require a significant endowment that will generate resources to strengthen and build excellence in academic and research programs.
 All requests to name academic units and degrees required approval by the Naming Advisory Committee, Chancellor, and Board of Regents.
-Requests to name academic programs other than degrees requrie approval by the Naming Advisory Committee and Chancellor.
+Requests to name academic programs other than degrees require approval by the Naming Advisory Committee and Chancellor.

 7. Courses for academic credit may not be named after an individual, individuals, or an entity for any reason.